top of page

 • kiwi fruit (great for constipation)

-• just ripe bananas (avoid black spots, if a bit spotty- just have less than 1 banana)
+• just ripe bananas (avoid black spots, if a bit spotty- just have less one third of the too ripe banana)

-Some high FODMAP fruits can still be consumed but in Low FODMAP amounts:
+Some high FODMAP fruits can still be consumed but in Low FODMAP - as the app is being constantly updated, I wont give examples here.

-Swap out high FODMAP veg such as cauliflower for low FODMAPs: based on the Monash app you will see that there are some choices of Low FODMAP veg:
+Swap out high FODMAP veg such as cauliflower for low FODMAPs: based on the Monash app you will see that there are some choices of Low FODMAP vegetables.

 • Potato